Towns County, Georgia: Government

 Towns County's Sole Commissioner is Cliff Bradshaw, who has served since 2017.

-Towns County's Sheriff, Chris Clinton, was elected in a special election in 2007.
-Clinton was re-elected in the general election in 2008, where he ran unopposed after serving only four months in office.
+As of 16 December 2023, Towns County's Sheriff is Kenneth Henderson.

-Towns County's Judge of Magistrate and Probate Court is D. David Rogers, who was elected in 2008, beating 30-year Democratic incumbent Wayne Garrett.
-Rogers and his wife, Alicia, live in Young Harris, GA.
-He is the son of well-known minister, Rev. James "Jimmy" Rogers of Hayesville, NC and Helen Adams Rogers of Andrews, NC.
+Towns County's Judge of Magistrate and Probate Court is D. David Rogers, who was elected in 2008.
 The Towns County Probate and Magistrate Courts are combined with a single judge presiding over both Courts.
 This combination court is one of very few in the State of Georgia (Long County is another example).

 Politics

+Towns County is an outlier in Presidential politics in Georgia.
+Lifelong Georgian Jimmy Carter was the last Democrat to carry the county; the last one to get over 40% of the vote was Bill Clinton in 1992, but George H. W. Bush won a plurality, unlike in many other counties where Clinton was the only candidate to come in over 40%.
+Towns is also one of only eight counties in Georgia where George Wallace came in third in 1968.
+This reflects Towns' highland, Unionist character as opposed to a Black Belt county.

+Education

+Towns County School District

+Towns County School District offers pre-school to grade twelve on a unified campus.
+One elementary school, middle school and high school share the same grounds east of Hiawassee.
+The district has over 2,408 students and 144 full-time teachers.